New Emails Show Scandalous Ties of Ohr, Yates, Fusion GPS in Collusion Probe

 Yates was fired by President Trump for refusing to follow orders on another matter.
 Ohr was demoted recently for a second time.

-Ohr’s own notes, emails and text messages show he communicated extensively with Steele and with Fusion GPS founder Glenn Simpson, John Solomon at The Hill reports.
+Ohr’s own notes, emails, and text messages show he communicated extensively with Steele and with Fusion GPS founder Glenn Simpson, John Solomon at The Hill reports.

 Ohr had contact with Steele in the days just BEFORE the FBI opened its Trump-Russia probe in summer 2016.
 He later engaged Steele as a “confidential human source” (CHS) assisting in that probe.